jamiefolsom/arbotopia/_drafts/2019-04-28-opening-the-spring-season-2019.md

 Not only was one present, there were two pair!
 Everyone had good looks at these beauties.

-I predicted that this might be out best bird of the walk, and unfortunately I was right.
+I predicted that this might be our best bird of the walk, and unfortunately I was right.
 We ascended the path to the top of Bussey Hill where the wind was howling, and although I had seen three species of early spring warblers there earlier in the week there were none today.
 Here's a shot of one that I had seen two days earlier, in better weather:

 ![](/images/P1070377.jpg)